d3fc/d3fc/site/src/introduction/decorate-pattern.md

 ## Rotating axis labels

-The d3fc axis re-implements the D3 axis to support the decorate pattern.
+The {{{ hyperlink 'axis-api.html' title='d3fc axis' }}} re-implements the D3 axis to support the decorate pattern.
 Each axis tick is composed of a `g` element, which provides the required offset, and has two child elements, a `text` element and a `path` element which renders the tick lines.

 In this example the axis labels are rotated by adding a transform to the `text` elements: